 1. Schedule the G0446 IBT for CVD encounter alongside or shortly after your Annual Wellness Visit.
 The AWV provides the broader health risk assessment context, and G0446 provides the focused CVD prevention conversation.

-3. Bring your home blood pressure log to the encounter.
-Home BP measurements are more accurate than single in-clinic readings for hypertension diagnosis and management.
+2. Bring your home blood pressure log, measured with a validated, properly-sized cuff.
+Home readings are more accurate than a single in-clinic measurement for diagnosing and managing hypertension.

 Common Issues Georgia Medicare Beneficiaries Encounter